true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 ![Architecture](images/architecture.png)

 1. An RFiD Reader will scan a tagged item then send the details to an IoT Hub.
-Each reader could be registered as a unique device.
+Each reader will be registered as a unique device.
-2. The scanned data is queued up inside IoT Hub and then made available via an Event Hub compatible endpoint.
+2. A Stream Analytics job will remove the scanned data and move it to an Event Hub.
+Currently nothing is done to the data but in a later update to this scenario this will change.
+3. The data is uploaded to a regular Event Hub where it is queued for processing.
-3. An Azure Function is configured to trigger off the arrival of a message at the Event Hub.
-The details will be inserted/updated in an Azure hosted SQL Database.
+4. An Azure Function is configured to trigger off the arrival of a message at the Event Hub.
+5. The details of the scanned item will be inserted/updated in an Azure hosted SQL Database.
-4. PowerBI will be used to build a quick and simple report to display the stock inventory details from the backend database.
+6. PowerBI will be used to build a quick and simple report to display the stock inventory details from the backend database.

 Basic Hardware Setup
 ====================